ddjeh/python_supabase/README.md

 <h3>Project Structure</h3>
 <h4>supabase_service/</h4>
-database.py: Contains the SupabaseDatabase class for database operations. (better use direct connection jdbc) storage.py: Contains principal methods for use Supabase storage. auth.py: Contains principal methods for authentication operations and session verification. types.py: Defines the GenericResponse class used for standardized responses. requirements.txt: Lists the dependencies required for the project.
+<strong>database.py:</strong> Contains the SupabaseDatabase class for database operations. (better use direct connection
+jdbc)
+<strong>storage.py:</strong> Contains principal methods for use Supabase storage.
+<strong>auth.py:</strong> Contains principal methods for authentication operations and session verification.
+<strong>types.py:</strong> Defines the GenericResponse class used for standardized responses.
+<strong>requirements.txt:</strong> Lists the dependencies required for the project.

 his project is licensed under the MIT License.
 See the LICENSE file for more details